xamarin/xamarin-forms-samples/UserInterface/Styles/DynamicStyles/README.md

 ---
 name: Xamarin.Forms - DynamicStyles
-description: This sample demonstrates how to use dynamic resources to make applications respond to style changes dynamically at runtime.
+description: "How to use dynamic resources to make applications respond to style changes dynamically at runtime #ui"
 page_type: sample
 languages:
 - csharp